apenczolgolonabijorbiper/smsjigger/README.md

 # smsjigger

-**This is a shell-based utensil for processing incoming SMSes and executing actions for defined recipients.**
+**This is a shell-based utensil for processing incoming SMSes, executing actions for defined recipients and sending out replies.**

 Default working folder: ~/sms